mamadgit/APA-Custom-LaTeX-Template/paper.md

 ---
-title: 'BibLaTeX package for Automating Bibliography Data for the APA Referencing Style'
+title: 'BibLaTeX Package for Automating Bibliography Data for the APA Referencing Style'
 tags:
   - LaTeX
   - BibLaTeX